 The program provides ongoing care for 100s of dogs and puppies living in temples, on streets and beaches and at a holding site near the Myanmar border.
 In addition to providing outreach services including feeding, vaccination, and preventive care, the program also responds to cases of sick or injured dogs.
 The number of emergencies often seems endless – from road traffic accidents to cases of infectious disease.
 These dogs receive the medical care they so desperately require, and are cared for at our Healing Centre following medical treatment.
 The program aims to work with local communities, to ultimately help them take better care of animals.

 Saving Thailand’s Forgotten Dogs has a strong community based emphasis, offering medical services and sterilization to pet owners who wouldn’t otherwise be able to afford it.
 Neutering is an important part of the program and we reach out to locals who have large numbers of dogs to care for, offering free spay and neuter services to combat the birth of unwanted litters.
 Compassionate local people often end up with large numbers of dogs after unsterilised stray dogs arrive at their homes hungry.
 While the dogs are fed with rice and leftovers, local people are unable to pay for medical costs.
 With our support, these kind-hearted animal lovers can be helped by providing medical assistance and care for their dogs, should the need arise

-There are also plans to educate the local community through school lectures, an education program, and encouraging school children to visit the Temples we support with this program.
+There are also plans to educate the local community through school lectures, and encouraging school children to visit the Temples we support with this program.
 This way, we can cultivate compassion from a young age.
-We plan to place posters at the Temples asking locals to ensure dog safety by driving carefully, checking under their cars before driving off, and other suggestions to keep both dogs and visitors safe.
+We have placed posters at the Temples asking locals to ensure dog safety by driving carefully, checking under their cars before driving off, and other suggestions to keep both dogs and visitors safe.